pratikdoke25/Elevator_system/README.md

 The project is deployed to GCP using Cloud Run and Cloud Build.
 The deployment is automated using a Github Actions [(details)](.github/workflows/google-cloudrun-source.yml).

-The server is available at [Elevators System](https://elevatorssystem-uk6zzsnjeq-ey.a.run.app).
+The application is available at [Elevators System](https://elevatorssystem-uk6zzsnjeq-ey.a.run.app).

 ## Future Improvements